 These contracts help the companies cover the cost of equipment they supply.
 When the contracts are through, ownership of the equipment transfers to the customer.

 Pricing for Frontpoint monitoring is straightforward.
 Customers choose from three plans and can see the prices on Frontpoint's website: $34.99, $44.99 and $49.99.
-The simplest plan isn't comparable to anything from ADT Pulse, as it doesn't include remote access.
+The simplest plan isn't comparable to anything from ADT, as it doesn't include remote access.
 The mid-level plan adds a mobile app and automation of lights, and the top plan supports video cameras along with digital door locks and other home automation.

 + Upfront Costs*View Package